 If you want to get your relationship back on track and build firm foundations for the future, read Paula Hall´s, Improving Your Relationship for Dummies.

 Are you looking for ways to improve your communication skills specifically for a successful and satisfying relationship?
-Here are ten tips to help you.
+Here are ten tips to help you apply effective communication in relationships.

 1. Understand the origin of your communication style.